FuyukoHanekura/Project/Project R/notes/Interview 101.md

 Fuyuko Aiko Hanekura.
 2. Where and when were you born?
 3. Who are/were your parents?
 (Know their names, occupations, personalities, etc.)
 They’re both dead, my father was the Lord of … and my mother was the Azure Princess.
-My uncle is the … king
+My uncle is the Fuyuno Kuni Emperor
 4. Do you have any siblings?
 What are/were they like?
 Yes my little sister who’s also die
 5. Where do you live now, and with whom?
 Describe the place and the person/people.
-I live in … with my squad
+I live in Royal Guard Barrackments with my squad
 6. What is your occupation?
 I’m the chief of the royal guard
 7. Write a full physical description of yourself.
 You might want to consider factors such as: height, weight, race, hair and eye color, style of dress, and any tattoos, scars, or distinguishing marks.